 9.5.
-Late acceptance
+Late Acceptance

-Late acceptance (also known as Late acceptance hill climbing) also evaluates only a few moves per step.
-A move is accepted if it leads to a score that is at least the winning score of a fixed number of steps ago.
+Late Acceptance (also known as Late Acceptance Hill Climbing) also evaluates only a few moves per step.
+A move is accepted if does not decrease the score, or if it leads to a score that is at least the late score (which is the winning score of a fixed number of steps ago).